MicrosoftDocs/minecraft-creator/creator/Documents/Update1.21.50.md

 ## Entities

-- [minecraft:cannot_be_attacked] - When added to an entity it prevents other entities from attacking it unless they fulfill an exception filter, in vanilla it is added to Ghasts, creators can add their entities to the exception filter allowing them to then attack Ghasts.
+- [minecraft:cannot_be_attacked](./../Reference/Content/EntityReference/Examples/EntityComponents/minecraftComponent_cannot_be_attacked.md) - When added to an entity it prevents other entities from attacking it unless they fulfill an exception filter, in vanilla it is added to Ghasts, creators can add their entities to the exception filter allowing them to then attack Ghasts.
-- [minecraft:ignore_cannot_be_attacked] - This allows content to have custom mobs which bypass the 'cannot_be_attacked' component (for example the one on the Ghast) without requiring a modification of the attacked mob's settings.
+- [minecraft:ignore_cannot_be_attacked](./../Reference/Content/EntityReference/Examples/EntityComponents/minecraftComponent_ignore_cannot_be_attacked.md) - This allows content to have custom mobs which bypass the 'cannot_be_attacked' component (for example the one on the Ghast) without requiring a modification of the attacked mob's settings.
 - [behavior.summon_entity](../Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_summon_entity.md) - lets creators specify an event to be invoked on the summoned entity immediately after summon.
-- [play_sound]- this entity event response allows the owner entity to emit sounds
+- [play_sound](../Reference/Content/EntityReference/Examples/EntityEvents/minecraftEvents_play_sound.md) - this entity event response allows the owner entity to emit sounds
-- [emit_particle] - this entity event response allows particles to be emitted at the center of the entity's bounding box.
+- [emit_particle](../Reference/Content/EntityReference/Examples/EntityEvents/minecraftEvents_emit_particle.md) - this entity event response allows particles to be emitted at the center of the entity's bounding box.

 ## World Gen

-**Biome Music & Audio:**
+**Biome Music & Audio**
-- Per-biome ambient sounds are now defined in client_biome JSON components using the new [minecraft:ambient_sounds] component.
+- Per-biome ambient sounds are now defined in client_biome JSON components using the new [minecraft:ambient_sounds](../Reference/Content/ClientBiomesReference/Examples/Components/minecraftClientBiomes_ambient_sounds.md) component.
-- Client biome JSON files now support a [minecraft:biome_music] component with a "volume_multiplier" field which will gradually affect music volume when the audio listener is inside the corresponding biome.
+- Client biome JSON files now support a [minecraft:biome_music](../Reference/Content/ClientBiomesReference/Examples/Components/minecraftClientBiomes_biome_music.md) component with a "volume_multiplier" field which will gradually affect music volume when the audio listener is inside the corresponding biome.

 ## Commands